SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Conclusion

-In this chapter, we presented important containers list, component list, table and table presenters.
+In this chapter, we presented important container lists, component lists, and table presenters.